Oscarl214/FullStackOpen/Part0/README.md

     server-->>browser: the JavaScript file
     deactivate server

-    Note right of browser: The browser starts executing the JavaScript code that fetches the JSON from the server
+    Note right of browser: The browser starts executing the JavaScript code that fetches the JSON from the server that now includes our new note.

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/data.json
     activate server